 How many credits does a full scholarship cover?

 Our full scholarships cover the number of credits needed to complete the program (26).
 Students may be awarded an additional credit in their scholarships to provide for additional flexibility in course selections.

 What other requirements do I need to complete before coming to Lewis & Clark?

 All students are required to show proof of adequate health insurance.
 This can be met through obtaining Lewis & Clark’s Student Health Insurance plan or through a separate provider.
 Additionally, all students are required by law to provide immunization records, with specific vaccines required to be listed.
 Students may not attend classes without providing proof of the required vaccines.
 More information on immunization requirements can be found here.
 Accepted students who have not had all the required vaccines should do so as soon as possible, and preferably before coming to Lewis & Clark.

 Will the Animal Law LLM degree allow me to sit for U.S. bar exams?

 The ability for an international student to sit for a bar exam in the U.S. is determined at the state level, and students will need to research which states will allow them to sit for the bar with an LLM degree.
-The Animal Law LLM Program is not designed to help students sit or prepare for a bar exam.
-That said, the law school offers bar prep courses each year, and both U.S. and international students who wish to take the bar are welcome to register for these courses.
+The Comprehensive Guide to Bar Admissions Requirements is a helpful resource for students to consult if they wish to practice law in the U.S. Please note, however, that the Animal Law LLM Program is not designed to help students either sit or prepare for a bar exam.
+That said, the law school does offer bar prep courses each year, and U.S. and international students who wish to take the bar are able to register for these courses.

 If accepted into the program as an international student, may I bring my family with me?